GulerEnes/Circle-Ellipse-Detection-Simulator/README.md

 Hint: To detect more circles reduce p2.

 Instead of reading from photo you may want to read from camera.
 For that purpose you should make some changes in code.
-In stackoverflow there a lot of post about how to read from camera.
-Chill...
+In stackoverflow there are a lot of posts about how to read from camera.
+Good coding...

 <img src="images/1.png" width="350">
 <img src="images/2.png" width="350">